 With Valentine’s Day here, love is the topic on everyone’s mind.
 And I myself have been trying to wrap my own mind around this topic of unconditional love lately.
 But love is a wildly complex thing I’m learning the older wiser I get.
 In relationship, it can either make us soar or bring us to our knees in tears.
 Culturally, most of us have known love as a conditional …Keep Reading

 Posts tagged with 'recipes'

-One of my favorite parts of food blogging is the opportunity to connect with incredible artisans, makers and culinary creators from around the world.
-And if there’s one thing I’ve seen in this community – there are some seriously talented women out there shaping the way we eat, think and feel about food!
-This series on the Vidya Living Journal highlights the kitchen goddesses out there who inspire me each day with their ingenuity of …Keep Reading
+One of the greatest parts of food blogging is being able to connect with incredible artisans, makers and culinary creators from around the world.
+And if there’s one thing I’ve seen in this community – there are some seriously talented women out there shaping the way we eat, think, and feel about food!
+This year, I decided to launch a new series on the Vidya blog to highlight some of the kitchen goddesses out there who …Keep Reading

 With this cake I’m celebrating my 26th birthday!
 I can hardly believe a whole quarter of a century has passed already, wasn’t I just blowing out the candles to a white chocolate persimmon cake?
 With my birthday so close to the new year, this has always been a time of introspection, …Keep Reading

 Thanksgiving is a favorite holiday of mine for many reasons….spending hours in the kitchen with no apologies and nowhere else to be, roasted root veggies, friends around the table, roasted root veggies, post-meal lounging, did I mention root vegetables yet?
 This year, I’ve created a few new recipes to share (like the pomegranate, persimmon and pumpkin kale salad above!) and curated a guide of my favorite holiday-inspired dishes from a …Keep Reading